Hello again from windy, windy Wellington!

 Speaking of Te Papa, there is a market on Sunday mornings in the carpark next to Te Papa museum that has some incredible food and fresh produce…

 A little tidbit of info about me – I LOVE airports.
 Wellington domestic terminal is pretty great!
 We got a little booth overlooking the airfield at sunset and looked in awe at the Hobbit structures.
 After what felt like 5 minutes in the air we were home and already reminiscing about our weekend in Wellington.
 I hope this gave you a snapshot of how easy Wellington is to navigate allowing you to squeeze lots of fun into a long weekend.
 Hope you enjoyed this Wellington City Travel Guide, and as I meantioned – keep an eye of for Part Two which will drop soon!
+If your not getting as far as Wellington, why not check out the top things to do in Auckland, my hometown!

 If a gaint Smaug is not enough of a reason to visit Wellington New Zealand than I’m not sure what is!